 Shift: 12-hour, Days

 Within the identified roles of Practitioner, Teacher and Leader, the staff Registered Nurse provides collaborative and comprehensive care based on patient and/or family needs.
 The staff Registered Nurse implements and evaluates care delivery based on predicted outcomes while anticipating potential responses provides assessment, treatment and care throughout the hospital and outlying clinics.
 The staff Registered Nurse will practice in accordance with all regulatory, professional, legal and hospital policies.
 The Staff Registered Nurse works independently under limited supervision directly reporting to the Unit/Department Supervisor, Director of Assistant Vice President.

 Performs a complete patient assessment that encompasses the patient’s physical, physiological, emotional and spiritual status.

 Formulates a nursing diagnosis based upon the patient assessment and develops and implements an individualized patient care plan that is based upon collaboration with the patient and the assessment of the patient.

-Evaluates the effectiveness of the care plan through observation of the patient’s physical condition and behavior, signs, and symptoms of illness, and reactions to the treatment.
-Through communication with the patient and the health team members, including a shift to shift report modifies the plan as needed.
+Evaluates the effectiveness of the care plan through observation of the patient’s physical condition and behavior, signs and symptoms of illness and reactions to the treatment.
+Through communication with the patient and the health team members, including shift to shift report modifies the plan as needed.

 Develops, coordinates, and implements the individual patient/family education plan together with the multidisciplinary team.

 Provides and documents patient/family education within the Registered Nurse’s scope of practice.
-Communicates effectively with members of the health care team with regard to patients' conditions and needs.
+Communicates effectively with members of the health care team with regard to patients condition and needs.